Omotola-Olasope/cd0037-API-Development-and-Documentation-project/My_Project_README.md

 ###### GET /categories/<int:category_id>/questions

+Fetches a list of questions based on a category Request arguments: category ID
-Fetches and Returns all questions in a given category, success value, number of total questions, and current category.
+Returns all questions in a given category, success value, number of total questions, and current category

 Sample: curl http://127.0.0.1:5000/categories/4/questions

 {